SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Ideally the judges who conduct sessions, are ones who've read and understood the manual, since
 - Their feedback is far more likely to be valid.
 - Reading the manual also gives the judge conviction behind their feedback because they know it to be correct, rather than saying, "I'm not sure about this but I don't think you're allowed to edit your model in the second speech, I'm still not sure though".
 - Wrong feedback can set debaters back quite a bit and it's hard for them to ever realize that this is wrong later.
-They are likely to approach future debates believing this is right, and also ignore tourney adjes who contradict this feedback because "these tourney adjes don't know what they're talking about, I trust my senior more".
+They are likely to approach future debates believing this is right, and also ignore tourney adjes who contradict this feedback because "These tourney adjes don't know what they're talking about, I trust my senior more."

 ---